brsaran/LBEEP/README.md

 5. Limitations
    ============

-   (a) Since the model is trained using epitopes and non-epitopes of length >5 and <=15, prediction made for other length peptides will be undesirable.
+   (a) Since the model is trained using epitopes and non-epitopes of length >5 and <=15, prediction made for peptides other than these length will be undesirable.
 Hence, it is advised not to mention window size less than 6 and > 15 in protein mode.

 6. Example
    =======